DiceDB/dice/docs/src/content/docs/commands/INCRBY.md

 3. `Overflow Error`:

-   - Error Message: `(error) ERR increment or decrement would overflow`
+   - Error Message: `ERR increment or decrement would overflow`
    - If the increment operation causes the value to exceed the maximum integer value that DiceDB can handle, an overflow error will occur.